socek/quackquack/docsrc/docs/under_the_hood.rst

     app = MyApplication()
     app.start("startpoint")

-`start` method needs at least one argument: startpoint.
+`start` method has only one argument: startpoint.
 This is a name of the "start place", which can be used later on.
 For example, if you have normal startup and a test run, you can use different startpoint name.
 This startpoint value will be used in :doc:`SettingsPlugin <settings>` in order to choose proper